shanole/pizza-parlor/README.md

 This is a web application for an imaginary pizza company that allows the user to obtain the cost of their pizza order depending on the size and toppings.
 This was made as a part of Epicodus' code review #4 made to demonstrate understanding of JavaScript objects and constructors.

+To see website hosted on gh-pages click [here](https://shanole.github.io/pizza-parlor/index.html)!

 ## Setup/Installation Requirements

 * Clone this repository to your machine